DEFRA/fcp-fd-core/README.md

 ```

 ### Starting the Services
-This project creates a single docker-compose project that orchestrates all microservices and performs any necessary setup such as database migrations.
+A single docker-compose project has been created that orchestrates all microservices, dependencies, and performs any necessary setup tasks such as database migrations.

 All configuration is stored in the `.env` file.
 Before starting the services, ensure that the `.env` file is correctly configured.
 See the `.env.example` file for an example configuration.